Antalas: Antalas' Rebellion

 With the death of the capable Solomon, his nephew Sergius, whose arrogant treatment of the Leuathae had prompted their rebellion in the first place, was appointed governor in Africa.
 Stotzas, a renegade Byzantine soldier who had led an unsuccessful rebellion a few years earlier, now joined Antalas from his refuge in Mauretania.
 Antalas wrote to the Byzantine emperor, Justinian I, asking for Sergius' dismissal, but in vain.
 Justinian only dispatched the patrician Areobindus in early 545 to share command with Sergius, but both were militarily incompetent and spent their time bickering with each other.
-While Sergius remained inactive at Carthage, Antalas and Stotzas led their troops north and managed to trick Himerius, the commander of Hadrumetum, into leaving the town with his troops and rendezvous with another Byzantine commander, John.
+While Sergius remained inactive at Carthage, Antalas and Stotzas led their troops north and managed to trick Himerius, the commander of Hadrumetum (today modern Sousse, Tunisia and back then called Justianopolis in the honour of Emperor Justinian I Justiniano in latin meaning Justinian and Polis in greek meaning city because the city was a very important economic center as was byzacena the province it managed), into leaving the town with his troops and rendezvous with another Byzantine commander, John.
 Himerius fell into the trap, and while his soldiers mutinied and joined Stotzas, he was forced to betray Hadrumetum to save his life.
 Finally, in late 545 Areobindus ordered the reluctant John to advance and meet the joint army of Antalas and Stotzas, which was encamped at Sicca Veneria.
 John's troops were considerably outnumbered by the rebel forces, and in the Battle of Thacia his army was routed and he himself was killed, but not before mortally wounding Stotzas in a duel.

 After the defeat at Thacia, Sergius was relieved and Areobindus replaced him.
 At this time, the ambitious Byzantine dux of Numidia, Guntharic contacted the various Berber leaders in a bid to unseat Areobindus.
 Antalas was promised the rule of Byzacena, half the treasure of Areobindus and 1,500 Byzantine troops as his command.
 In order to increase pressure on Areobindus, the Berbers and the renegade followers of Stotzas approached Carthage.
 At the same time, Areobindus himself had secret contacts with another Berber leader, Cutzinas, leader of the Numidian Berbers.
 Cutzinas had promised to murder Antalas once battle was joined, but Guntharic revealed this plan to Antalas.
 In the event, due to Areobindus' timidity, a battle did not take place; in March Guntharic seized Carthage and murdered Areobindus.